"Are you vegan?"

 You can be an unhealthy vegan, eating pasta, highly processed meat replacement foods and vegan junk food and not be making any headway in the food movement.
 (But finding pride in the ‘label.’)
 You can also be a balanced meat eater, choosing locally-sourced grass fed meats and supporting local farmers' for your produce when you can.

 The label doesn't make it good or bad.

 "So Raina, it sounds like your balancing between both promoting veganism and are anti-vegan, so what the hell are you?"

 Hi, I’m Raina!
 And I am a human.

 Okay, in the past I have tried on vegetarian, vegan, macrobiotic, and pescitarian.
 I tried on Lacto-Ovo-Pescatarian then, and always play with fruitarianism each Okanagan summer.
 But do we really need all these complicated labels?

 You can't put me in a box.
 I don't want to follow any rules.

 It doesn't have to have a fancy label in order for me to feel okay about it.
 It doesn't have to be a trend in order for me to feel okay about it.
 It doesn't have to be a big ordeal or be anything big or stressful, in order for me to feel that it's working.

-Our comfort level comes into play when we are making these types of balancing choices.
-Skills required....
+Our comfort level with ourselves comes into play when we are making these types of balancing choices.
+So here are the nutrition skills required....